rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grids.rst

      - The relationship between the current information and the linked information.

-**Example response: JSON**
+**Example response**

-The following example shows the JSON response for the request.
+The following example shows the response for the request.

 .. code::